 Less Is More Blog Productivity Tips

-Download Free eBook
+Get Our Free eBook

-The Results Curve(tm): How to Manage Focused and Collaborative Time.
+The Results Curve: How to Manage Focused and Collaborative Time

-Less-is-more Blog by Pierre Khawand
+Less-Is-More Blog by Pierre Khawand

-How do you deal with hundreds of e-mails in your inbox right after a vacation
+How do you deal with hundreds of e-mails in your inbox right after a vacation?

 vacation e-mailMany people tell me that they dread coming back to work after having taken a few days off or gone on vacation because of e-mail!
 If you have taken advantage of the holiday weekend and took some extra days off, you may soon experience the same challenge.
 I experienced this previously when I found 1200 message in my inbox after a vacation, and here is how I dealt with them, applying many of the tips and techniques we teach in the Accomplishing More With Less methodology: